How the 10 Plagues of Egypt Can Prepare Us for Events to Come

 This final plague, severe as it was, foreshadowed the death of God’s own Son, who would become the lamb sacrificed for the sins of the world.
 Jesus rose to life again, becoming the “firstborn of the dead” as referenced in Revelation 1:5 and Colossians 1:18.

-Why Did God Send These Specific Plagues on Egypt?
+Why Did God Send Plagues of Egypt in Exodus?

 The choice of specific plagues is fascinating and speaks directly to God’s nature and His clear message about the danger of idolatry.
 Everything God does has a purpose and usually a layered message.
 Besides the nuisance nature of each plague, they were each also designed to be an affront to the false gods worshipped in Egypt at that time.
 God demonstrating to Pharaoh that He, alone, is the One True God.
 Here are the plagues and the corresponding Egyptian god.